youssif00/Sentiment-Analysis-on-Tweets--by-BERT/README.md

 # Emotion Detection from Tweets BY BERT

-A deep learning project that performs sentiment analysis on tweets using the BERT (Bidirectional Encoder Representations from Transformers) model.
+An AI and  deep learning project that performs sentiment analysis on tweets using the BERT (Bidirectional Encoder Representations from Transformers) model.
 This project classifies tweets into 6 different emotions: sadness, joy, love, anger, fear, and surprise.

 ## Overview